 Utilization of Agro-Wastes for Bioethanol Production

-Agricultural Microbiology Department, Faculty of Agriculture, Ain Shams University, P.O.
+1 Agricultural Microbiology Department, Faculty of Agriculture, Ain Shams University, P.O.
 Box 68, Hadayek Shubra 11241, Cairo, Egypt

 Abstract

-Four agro-wastes were evaluated as substrates for bioethanol pro-duction.
+Four agro-wastes were evaluated as substrates for bioethanol production.
 Seven of the pioneer isolates in the production of cellulase, xylanase and laccase enzymes were selected for soluble sugar and bioethanol production.
 The highest level of soluble sugar was produced on sugar beet pulp followed by corn cobs.
-The experimental design included as well using soybean okara and sesame husk as nitrogen sources add to the production medium.
+The experimental design included using soybean okara and sesame husk as nitrogen sources added to the production medium.
 Extraordinary soluble sugar yields were obtained on sugar beet pulp or corn cobs in combination with soybean okara or sesame husk at the concentration of (0.3%) of either.
-Different concentrations of corn cobs or sugar beet (5, 10, 15, g/100 m medium) were mixed with optimal concentrations of nitro-gen sources.
+Different concentrations of corn cobs or sugar beet (5, 10, 15, g/100 m medium) were mixed with optimal concentrations of nitrogen sources.
 Results showed that 10 g of sugar beet or corn cobs achieved the highest soluble sugar yield.
 The efficiency of four strains of S. cerevisiae for bioethanol production was investigated, S.cerevisiae (AUMC 14720) recorded the highest level of bioethanol on fermentable fungal broth after four days at 30°C.